-For our latest survey, we immersed ourselves in the current state of 21st century architecture.
+For our latest survey, we immersed ourselves in the current state of 21st-century architecture.
 Narrowing down such a broad subject to a mere list of 21 entries, so soon, is bound to create fallout; our list isn’t immune.
-To maintain focus, we’ve kept the list's perimeters within the realm of completed public and private institutions, avoiding the vast world of home designs and projects still under construction.
-We’re only 14 years into the 21st century, and only time will tell if the impact of these buildings will endure.
-But one thing is for certain: these buildings are certainly emblematic of our world today.
+To maintain focus, we’ve kept the list’s parameters within the realm of completed public and private institutions, avoiding the vast world of home designs and projects still under construction.
+We’re less than 15 years into the 21st century, and only time will tell if the impact of these buildings will endure.
+But one thing is for certain: these buildings are emblematic of our world today. – Eric Yang

 Absolute World consists of two skyscrapers in a five-building residential condominium complex in Mississauga, a suburb of Toronto.
 Eschewing the boxy confines of the traditional residential skyscraper, Absolute World incorporates a 206-degree twist into its 50- and 56-story towers.
 Though the project was initially planned as just one tower, when the architect submitted the radical, organic design, the entire building sold out in a matter of days and a second lot was purchased and planned.
 Also called the Marilyn Monroe towers, the flowing buildings stand out among the comparatively bland Mississauga skyline and offer a unique floorplan and design for each floor.